 - Loss of ability to feel physical pain or other sensations

 Hyperarousal Symptoms can make a combat soldier feel as though they are constantly on guard and on edge, and can lead to a variety of symptoms, including:

 - Exaggerated startle response that may trigger a memory or thought of the traumas

 - Difficulty relaxing enough to sleep

-- Hyper-vigilance or feeling as though there is a constant need to protect him or herself from danger
+- Hyper-vigilance or feeling as though there is a constant need to protect oneself from danger

 - Panic attacks

 Combat-Related Trauma PTSD Effects

 Due to the complexity of combat-related PTSD among soldiers; many of whom served several tours of duty – it is extremely important that treatment begins early.
 Without rehab, combat-related PTSD worsens, leaving the soldier feeling out of control and unable to cope with the overwhelming emotions they are experiencing.
 Some of the effects of untreated combat-related PTSD include: